 This will be validated or refuted by Phase 1 development.
 The development guide exists to make this claim testable — by specifying exactly what needs to be built and to what standard.

 The project is at Phase 1.
-The proof of concept has not yet been built.
+The minimum viable system has not yet been built.
 Claims about large-scale performance are architectural projections, not empirical findings.
-They should be evaluated as such.
+The proof of concept belongs to Phase 2 — and should be evaluated as such.

 Integral is one serious attempt at a hard problem.
 It may fail.
 The project's integrity requires acknowledging this honestly rather than projecting false confidence.